 Making mindfulness and meditation more secular need not exploit or expel the cultural wisdom that informs its principles and practices.
 And, including these cultural and ethical foundations need not require signing onto a religion, or belief in a deity.
 We can simply appreciate a philosophy of life.

 The Buddhist Pāli Canon at the heart of mindfulness honors sentient beings with compassion.
 Through direct experience and mindful breathing, we bring our thoughts, words, actions, intentions, effort, and focus on body and mind into harmony with nature.

-Sitting, breathing, and pausing that interrupts our fleeting projections onto reality, serve as important moments of “emptiness” or freedom to encourage the emergence of non-reactive awareness.
+Sitting, breathing, and pausing, which interrupt our fleeting projections onto reality, serve as important moments of “emptiness.”
+These moments allow the passing of thoughts and emotions such as anger, fear or excitement (as changing forms) with non-reactive awareness.
 We begin to experience the space between observation and action as moments of freedom.

 The philosophical underpinnings of Buddhist texts train us to understand, appreciate and accept the nature of suffering, change and attachment.
 Chögyam Trungpa simplifies our practice to that of compassion, stating that “knowledge is transformed into wisdom by means of compassion.”

 - With grounded practice, we become aware of the fear and greater suffering within and around us.

 - We open ourselves to more compassion for ourselves and our common humanity.

 - We view and confront our three poisons of anger, greed, and ignorance with compassion and humility to loosen their grip on us.

 - We practice the eightfold path not to achieve status or wealth, or for greater control, but to see through our fragmented views and learn to connect to our common humanity.